-The department
+The Department

-The Department of Biochemistry at the University of Cambridge is a world-leading biochemical research and education facility, building on the University's tradition of scientific enquiry to enable and support outstanding science.
-As part of the School of the Biological Sciences our excellent undergraduate and postgraduate education programmes develop the next generation of scientists, whilst over 50 research groups led by investigators of international standing collaborate with colleagues around the world to answer fundamental questions on how cells and their constituent molecules work in life and relate to disease.
+The Department of Biochemistry is embedded in the University's tradition of scientific enquiry and is a world leader in research and education.
+As part of the School of Biological Sciences, our undergraduate and postgraduate education programmes develop the next generation of scientists.
+Our 40 research groups, led by Investigators of international standing, collaborate with colleagues around the world to answer fundamental questions concerning how tissues, cells and their constituent molecules work, how their evolution contributes to the diversity of life, and how change or disruption can cause new phenotypes including disease.